 High Dose seems to provide people with some amazing healing results.
 While working with some type of doctor or coach, some people are using specific high doses to improve all types of cancers and other conditions.
 But, I’ve only noticed people having great success on high doses when they work with a doctor or good coach though, people doing it themselves say one or two ailments have improved but they still have a laundry list of minor issues most of the time.
 I believe this is because they are not getting their detox paths open and are just recycling toxins and never actually loading up with iodine.

 And then on top of this, high doses of iodine are causing the body to do some kinda awesome, pretty much unknown, healing process that is producing bio-waste that ends up in a busted gut that cannot detox at the moment.
 Our liver just started getting iodine, which it desperately needs.
-So, it’s going to need time to rebuild itself, clean up shop and rearrange some enzymes and what not now that iodine is around, it’s gonna be a minute before it’s back online.
+So, it’s going to need time to rebuild itself, clean up shop and rearrange some enzymes and what not, now that iodine is around, it’s gonna be a minute before it’s back online and up to speed.

-So now we’ve got toxins getting knocked loose and stored in water and fat in the form of weight gain, and bio-waste heading down to a digestive system that can only continue recycling most of this toxic waste.
-If someone has MHTFR or other mutations that inhibit their detox even further or someone is highly toxic in a dangerous toxin, like mercury, high doses of iodine might unleash a slurry of toxic waste into the blood and cause any degree of discomfort.
+Now we’ve got toxins getting knocked loose and stored in water and fat in the form of weight gain, and bio-waste heading down to a digestive system that can only continue recycling most of this toxic waste.
+If someone has MHTFR or other mutations that inhibit their detox even further or someone is highly toxic in a dangerous toxin, like mercury for example, high doses of iodine could potentially unleash a slurry of toxic waste into the blood and cause any degree of discomfort.

-If a person starts iodine at a high dose, the body probably isn’t able to unload a large amount of toxins.
+Depending on a person’s current condition, if someone were to start iodine at a high dose, the body may not be able to unleash this large amount of toxins.
 But, if someone has been hydrating properly with Celtic salt, using small amounts of iodine and it’s supporting nutrients to rebuild cellular health, and then they start taking high doses of iodine, their body might be more able to knock a large amount of toxins loose.
-Even if the digestive system is doing well, this could be way more toxins than our body can process.
-This is what happened to me, and it was a mess.
+But, even if the digestive system is doing well, this could be way more toxins than our body can process.

 I almost hurt myself with high-dose iodine